wln20/wln20.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Luning Wang, currently a Master's student at the <a href='https://umich.edu/'>University of Michigan</a>.
-Before that, I did my undergrad at <a href='https://www.tsinghua.edu.cn/'>Tsinghua University</a>, working with <a href='https://nicsefc.ee.tsinghua.edu.cn/'>NICS-EFC lab</a>.
+This is Luning Wang (王麓宁)'s homepage.
+I'm currently working on Large Recommendation Models & Generative Recommendation at ByteDance Douyin Group as a full-time algorithm engineer.

-I mainly focused on the infrastructure and efficiency optimization of Large Language Models (a.k.a MLSys or AI-Infra) in my past works.
-Aside from that, I was also looking into some other AI techs like RL and MLLMs.
-I'd casually put some of my study notes for new works in my <a href="https://wln20.github.io/blog/">Blog Posts</a>, hope that could help as a reference if you're also interested in related topics.
+I mainly focused on the infrastructure and efficiency optimization of Large Language Models in my past work.
+I had experience on optimizing LLMs with techniques like quantization, kv-cache compression and speculative decoding.
+I've also done works related to LLM Systems, in which I gained experience of working on vLLM and parallel computing.
+Furthermore, I've been exploring the application of LLMs in the field of biomedical engineering for some time at UofM.

+I’d casually put my notes for new works & casual thoughts in my blog posts, hope that could help as a reference if you’re also interested in related topics.
 I’m open to discussion and collaboration.
 Feel free to drop me an <a href='mailto:wangluning2@gmail.com'>Email</a> or reach out on <a href="https://www.linkedin.com/in/wangluning/">LinkedIn</a>!

 🎓 Education